brien17/ProductionLineTrackerGUI/README.md

 I am not seeking any contributions to this project, but you are free to download it and use or modify it as you wish.

 ## Acknowledgements
+* Professor Vanselow
+* docs.oracle.com
+* tutorialspoint.com
+* stackoverflow.com

 ## Problem Statement
+This was the problem statement used for the creation of this program.

 **Scenario**